der-bingle/scripture-references/site/src/access/enhancer/index.md

 `<script type="module" crossorigin src="https://fetch.bible/enhance.js"></script>`

 It will automatically execute and transform all references it finds in the user's language, using the default translation for that language.
-English is always detected.
-To configure any settings, use the standard import method below.
+Add the following attribute to force it to use the given bibles `data-trans="eng_bsb,grc_sr"`.
+To configure any additional settings, use the standard import method below.

 ::: info TIP -- Transform other people's websites

 For your own personal use you can add the following as a bookmark in your browser.
 Clicking it will transform whatever page you are currently viewing.
+Specify what bibles you would like at the end of the bookmark like so:

-`javascript:(()=>{var s=document.createElement('script');s.src='https://fetch.bible/enhance.js';document.head.appendChild(s)})()`
+`javascript:(trans=>{var s=document.createElement('script');s.dataset.trans=trans;s.src='https://fetch.bible/enhance.js';document.head.appendChild(s)})("eng_bsb,grc_sr")`

 :::